 - Cut the cheese first into 12 and then each piece into three or four.
 Lay these pieces on top of the muffins.

-Due to the goats cheese nearly running out of the fridge, I am entering these into the No Food Waste challenge over at Chef Mireille’s East West Realm.
+The goats cheese used in these miso muffins nearly ran out of the fridge, it was so desperate to be used.
+So I’m entering them into the No Food Waste challenge.
 This is a monthly event coordinated by Elizabeth’s Kitchen Diary.

-In addition to the cheese that needed using up, the kale, carrot, courgette and garlic used were all grown by us, making them even tastier as well as suitable for Credit Crunch Munch.
-Hosted by Fab Food 4 All and Fuss Free Flavours, you’ll find it this month over at Maison Cupcake.
+In addition to the ripe cheese, we grew the kale, carrot, courgette and garlic that went into these miso muffins.
+This made them even tastier as well as suitable for Credit Crunch Munch.
+Hosted this month over at Maison Cupcake.